kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_10_spicing_it_up.md

 - Same position, same few minutes, same ending
 - Sleep

-One day, Preeti sighs: *"It feels like eating dal-rice every single day for 8 years."*
+One day, Preeti sighs: "It feels like eating dal-rice every single day for 8 years."

-Suresh looks up: *"You mean... boring?"*
+Suresh looks up: "You mean... boring?"

-*"Not bad.
+"Not bad.
 Just... the same.
-Always the same."*
+Always the same."

-*"So... what if we added some pickle?"* Suresh winks.
+"So... what if we added some pickle?"
+Suresh winks.

-Preeti laughs. *"Or maybe a completely different dish sometimes!"*
+Preeti laughs.
+"Or maybe a completely different dish sometimes!"

----

-### Why Routine Kills Desire
+## Why Routine Kills Desire

 Here's a secret about arousal: